eszterkv/eszter.space/content/blog/the-great-expectations-of-working-remotely-3-month-check-in.md

 Sometimes, I go for a long walk on my lunch break, or hop on my bicycle right after work.
 Or I can go for a jog in the morning.
 Or a walk.
 Air quality is much better here too, and being a quiet small town, there’s less noise and light pollution, so I sleep much better.

-And something I’ve not expected or thought of: I have the time and energy to take care of myself.
-I sleep much better and I’m not nearly as stressed as I used to be in London.
+And something I’ve not expected or thought of: I have the time and energy to take care of myself, and I’m not nearly as stressed as I used to be in London.

 ### Expectation: I will have the willpower to go out and have quality social interactions.